-- 1. The term "inter-fund self-dealing investment prohibitions" is defined in section 1.5 of this Instrument.
+- The term "inter-fund self-dealing investment prohibitions" is defined in section 1.5 of this Instrument.
 It is intended to capture the prohibitions in the securities legislation and certain regulations of each securities regulatory authority regarding inter-fund trades. - 2.
-This section is intended to exempt investment funds from the prohibitions in the securities legislation and certain regulations that preclude inter-fund trades.
+This section is intended to exempt investment funds, including investment funds that are not reporting issuers and managed accounts, from the prohibitions in the securities legislation and certain regulations that preclude inter-fund trades.
 It is not intended to apply to securities issued by an investment fund that are purchased by another fund within the same fund family.
 The CSA are of the view that this section applies to inter-fund trades between fund families of the same manager provided the purchase or sale is made in accordance with subsection (2).